Eagle Valley Raptor Center in 2011

 weeks old when photographed,

-she will be released to the wild in 6 more weeks
+she would be released to the wild in 6 more weeks.
+Prints

 Kansas Attractions Kansas